zhihailiu/alf-guest-download-link-share/README.md

 # Alfresco Share Guest Download Link
-Use Case: allow guest users (users without Alfresco login) to download a document.
+Use Case: share a document (content) in Alfresco with guest users who don't have Alfresco login.

 Alfresco has a guest download servlet that allows guest users to download a document that has guest permission.
 The download link is in the format of `http:/<host>:<port>/alfresco/guestDownload/<attach | direct>/workspace/SpacesStore/<nodeId>/<filename>`.
 It could be a challenge for end users to compose such URL.
 As a convenience, this module adds the guest download link in "Document Details" page.
 Users can simply copy & paste and share the link with guest users.